The Francisco Gella Dance Works Equity Scholarship Program

 - Considered an intermediate or advanced dancer.
 This means that a dancer has had at least two years of consistent technical training and takes a minimum of three hours of ballet per week

 - A letter of financial need written by a parent or guardian.
-This letter should provide detail on the circumstances for why the scholarship support is needed and why it would not be possible to attend without it.
+This letter should provide detail on the circumstances for why the scholarship support is needed and why financial hardship would keep you from attending without it.
 The written documentation needs to be supported by facts, and if needed by a reference who can vouch for your stated financial need.

 - A reference letter from a current teacher or director.
 The individual that provides the recommendation must be able to provide detail on the student’s current ability level, aptitude for learning, performance in class, the potential for success, and individual motivation to succeed.

-Eligible Programs: Ballet+, Ballet Company Intensive, and New Century Dance Project
+Eligible Programs: Ballet+, The Ballet Company Intensive, New Century Dance Project, and Grand Jeté

 2/1 – Early Deadline for Summer Programs1st round review and priority in awarding scholarships